Configured and Operational VIPs are Out of Sync for GSLB Service

 How the Inconsistency Can Arise

-An Avi GSLB pool member is an Avi virtual service (with associated VIP:port_number).
-Configuration of such a member requires the user to uniquely identify the site ID, the virtual service within the site, and the corresponding IP address of the virtual service.
+An Avi GSLB pool member can be — and typically is— an Avi virtual service (with associated VIP:port_number).
+Configuration of such a member requires the user to uniquely identify the site-id, the virtual service within the site, and the corresponding VIP of the virtual service.
 The relevant parameters are: GslbPoolMember.site-cluster-uuid, GslbPoolMember.virtual-service-uuid and GslbPoolMember.ip in the GslbPoolMember object.
 [Refer to this page of the REST API Guide.]

 The situation: Whereas local VIP ip-Z is operational, its address is not (yet) known to the GSLB configuration; it is no longer advertised as part of the global app; references to ip-Y are invalid.
 The GSLB leader and active members detect the discrepancy between the DAY 1 VIP (ip-Y) and the DAY 2 VIP (ip-Z).
 Avi Vantage then disables the GslbPoolMember in question and notifies the administrator that the “Configured and Operational VIPs are out of Sync”.